 Goal 4: quality education for all

 Despite the good work that's already underway with SDGs around the world, there is some variation with its take-up so far.
 According to the World Economic Forum (WEF), countries like Canada, the UK, France, Germany, Italy, Australia and New Zealand are all performing quite well.
-That organisation gave all countries which were signatories to the UN programme an index rating between zero and a hundred to better judge its actions by.
+That organization gave all countries which were signatories to the UN programme an index rating between zero and 100 to better judge its actions by.

-Equally unsurprisingly, the war-torn Central African Republic and troubled Liberia were at the bottom of the WEF's list of achievers with SDGs.
+Equally unsurprisingly, the war-torn Central African Republic and troubled Liberia were at the bottom of the WEF's list of achievers with sustainable development goals.
 In fact, with the exception of Haiti and Afghanistan, they found that nearly all of the lowest-achieving countries were in Africa.
 As such, the WEF has called for international mechanisms to come into effect that will assist those at the bottom of the pile to meet their commitments by the programme's deadline of 2030.
-That organisation suggested direct foreign investment, technology sharing and a tranche of global tax reform measures as ways forward.
+That organization suggested direct foreign investment, technology sharing and a tranche of global tax reform measures as ways forward.